agent v1.1.12

 # Optional: Remove configuration and logs

-sudo rm -rf /etc/gentility.conf
+sudo rm -rf /etc/gentility.yaml

 sudo rm -rf /var/log/gentility-agent